Chapter 17.35

 B. Setbacks.

-2. All piers and slips for commercial properties may extend to, but not past, the prolongation of the property line.
+2. With the prior approval of the City, piers and slips for commercial properties may extend past the prolongation of the property line.

-3. The prolongation of the property line bayward of the same bearing from the bulkhead shall generally be used in determining the allowable setbacks for piers and slips.
-Because there are certain physical conditions which preclude the strict application of this policy without prejudice to adjoining properties, special consideration will be given to areas where precise prolongation of the property line has not been determined and the following conditions exist:
+3. The prolongation of the property line bayward at the same bearing from the bulkhead shall generally be used in determining the allowable setbacks for piers and slips.
+Because there are certain physical conditions which preclude the strict application of this policy without prejudice to adjoining properties, special consideration will be given to areas where precise prolongation of the property line has not been determined and at least one of the following conditions exist:

 a.
 Where property lines are not approximately perpendicular to the bulkhead line;